Communication-avoiding Cholesky-QR2 for rectangular matrices: Foundation and Previous Work

 }

 {} Choice of $\frac{n}{n_{o}}$ creates a tradeoff between the synchronization cost and the communication cost.
-We elect to match the communication cost at the expense of an increase in synchronization, giving the relation $n_{o} = \frac{n}{P^{\frac{2}{3}}}$.
-The final cost of the 3D algorithm is {\mathsmall
+We minimize communication cost over synchronization by choosing $n_{o} = n/P^{\frac{2}{3}}$.
+The resulting cost of the 3D algorithm is listed in Table~\ref{tab:allcosts}.